Ez-Kits/hot-keys/docs/react/usage/register-global-hot-keys.md

 # Register Global Hot Keys

 Global hot keys are hot keys that are not associated with any scope.
-They will be triggered if no scope handle the hot key.
-In this page, we will guide you through the process of registering global hot keys.
+They will be triggered if the active scope does not handle the hot key.
+In this page, we will guide you how to register global hot keys.

-## Prerequisites

-Before starting, you make sure you have read [Installation](/getting-started/installation) and [Concepts](/getting-started/concepts) pages.

 ## `useGlobalHotKeys`